mahdiatubly/Full_DevOps_RoadMap/Networking.md

 - You can display SSH and web server information by conducting banner grabbing (the purpose of a "banner grab" connection is to detect software name and version information).
 Run the following command to conduct a banner grab by using netcat:

         $nc -vn 10.1.16.12 22

+-  the two DNS resource record types NS records contain the IP address of a DNS server that can resolve names and IP addresses.
+SOA records contain domain contact and responsibility information